 #7 – Bosnia and Herzegovina

 This country on the Balkan Peninsula is known for its tragic civil war in the 90s, but today, Bosnia and Herzegovina is as peaceful as can be.
-And despite it being one of the least-developed countries in Europe, it is a charming land full of memorable outdoor activities for everyone!
+Also, despite it being one of the least-developed countries in Europe, it is a charming land full of memorable outdoor activities for everyone!

 » Some Must-Sees: Stari Most, Kravice Falls, Bascarsija, Neretva River, Jahorina, and more~